 What should I know about heading and body copy fonts?

 Heading fonts should always use a more bold version of a particular font.
-So, for example, if you’re using Avenir as your heading font, you’ll want to use a bold or heavy version (or “cut”) of Avenir versus a cut that’s narrow or light.
+So, for example, if you’re using Avenir as your heading font, you’ll want to use a bold or heavy version (or “cut”) of Avenir versus a version that’s narrow or light.

 Body copy fonts, on the other hand, can be in a regular cut of a chosen font, so as not to “yell” at the reader or cause confusion about what information is most important.